rmarcille/conve_stf_meteonet/README.md

 ## References

 `conve_stf_meteonet` is attached to the following publication
-> R. Marcille, P. Tandeo, M. Thiébaut, P. Pinson, R. Fablet - Convolutional encoding and normalizing flows: a deep learning approach for offshore wind speed probabilistic forecasting.
+> R. Marcille, P. Tandeo, M. Thiébaut, P. Pinson, R. Fablet - Convolutional encoding and normalizing flows: a deep learning approach for offshore wind speed probabilistic forecasting in the Mediterranean Sea.
 AIES.
 2024
 > [[arXiv]]

 It uses the `nflows` library, and proposes a novel conditioned multivariate gaussian.